3.2 Cognitive Changes & Mental Health

 Alzheimer's Disease Stages

-Alzheimer's disease is the most common dementia (60-80% of cases).
+Alzheimer's disease is the most common dementia, causing 60-80% of cases.
 It is progressive and irreversible.
-Short-term memory fails first; long-term and emotional memory last longer, which is why a resident may forget breakfast but vividly recall childhood.
+Short-term memory fails first; long-term and emotional memory last far longer, which is why a resident may forget breakfast but vividly recall their childhood or wedding day.

-- Early (mild) — forgetfulness, word-finding trouble, still mostly independent
+- Early (mild) — forgetfulness, repeating questions, word-finding trouble, misplacing items, still mostly independent

-- Middle (moderate) — needs help with activities of daily living, may wander, sundowning, behavior changes
+- Middle (moderate) — needs help with activities of daily living, may wander, sundowning, confusion about time and place, behavior and personality changes; this is usually the longest stage

-- Late (severe) — limited speech, total care, swallowing and mobility decline
+- Late (severe) — very limited speech, total care, loss of swallowing and mobility, incontinence, high risk for pressure injuries and aspiration

 Redirection gently shifts attention to a calming activity ("Let's fold these towels together").
-Reality orientation (using calendars and clocks) helps in mild confusion but often increases agitation in moderate-to-severe dementia.
+Reality orientation (using calendars and clocks) helps in mild confusion but often increases agitation in moderate-to-severe dementia, so it is not used once a resident is firmly in another reality.
+A useful memory aid for dementia care is the four Rs: Reassure, Reconsider, Redirect, and Relax the situation.

 Agitation, Sundowning, and Wandering

 Behavior is communication.
-Always check for a physical cause first: pain, hunger, thirst, full bladder, infection, too hot or cold, or overstimulation.
+Always check for a physical cause first: pain, hunger, thirst, a full bladder, constipation, infection, fatigue, being too hot or cold, or overstimulation.
+An unmet need, not "being difficult," drives most challenging behavior.

-- Sundowning — worsening confusion and agitation in the late afternoon and evening.
-Reduce it with daytime activity and light, a calm evening routine, limited caffeine, and short or no late naps.
+- Sundowning — worsening confusion and agitation in the late afternoon and evening, affecting roughly 20-45% of people with Alzheimer's, most often in the middle and later stages.
+Reduce it with daytime activity and bright light, a calm and predictable evening routine, limited caffeine, and short or no late-day naps that disrupt the sleep-wake cycle.

-- Wandering — keep the environment safe, ensure the resident has an ID, use the facility's monitoring system, provide safe walking paths, and meet the underlying need (boredom, looking for a bathroom, restlessness).
+- Wandering — keep the environment safe and free of hazards, ensure the resident wears identification, use the facility's monitoring/alarm system and secured exits, provide safe walking paths and activity, and meet the underlying need (boredom, looking for a bathroom, restlessness, pain).

-- Catastrophic reaction — overreaction to a small trigger.
-Stay calm, remove the trigger, do not argue, give space, and reassure with a soft voice.
+- Catastrophic reaction — a sudden overreaction to a small trigger.
+Stay calm, remove the trigger, do not argue, give space, and reassure with a soft voice and gentle approach.

 Anxiety, Depression, and Suicide Risk

-Signs of depression in older adults include withdrawal, loss of appetite, sleep changes, slowed movement, and statements of hopelessness or worthlessness.
-Encourage participation, listen, and report — do not say "cheer up."
+Signs of depression in older adults include withdrawal, loss of appetite, sleep changes, slowed movement or speech, fatigue, and statements of hopelessness or worthlessness.
+Encourage participation in activities, listen without rushing, and report — do not say "cheer up," which minimizes real suffering.

-If a resident expresses any wish to harm themselves or others, or says life is not worth living, report it to the nurse immediately.
-This is never kept confidential, and the CNA does not assess severity — that is the nurse's and clinician's role.
+If a resident expresses any wish to harm themselves or others, gives away belongings, or says life is not worth living, report it to the nurse immediately.
+This is never kept confidential, and the CNA does not assess how serious it is — judging risk and intervening is the nurse's and clinician's role.
+The CNA's duty is to observe, stay with the resident if directed, and report at once.

-A resident with no prior confusion suddenly becomes disoriented overnight at a New Jersey nursing facility, picking at the air and unable to focus.
+A resident with no prior confusion suddenly becomes disoriented overnight at a New Jersey nursing facility, picking at the air and unable to focus, with symptoms that come and go.
 What is the MOST appropriate CNA action?

 A resident with Alzheimer's disease at a Newark facility repeatedly asks to "go home to see Mama," though her mother died decades ago.
 Using validation therapy, the CNA should say: